 The day-to-day operation of the programme is supervised by the Director(s) of the POLIS PhD programme and the Graduate Studies Committee (GSC) within the Department.
-The GSC is chaired by Dr Julie Smith and is supported in the administration of the GSC by Mr Andrew Cuthbert, the department's MPhil IRPOL administrator.
+The GSC is chaired by Dr Christopher Bickerton, the GSC secretary is Mr Andrew Cuthbert (the department's MPhil IRPOL administrator).
+The day-to-day administration of the PhD programme is managed by the PhD Course Administrator Mrs Hayley Askew.